Anachronisms in the Book of Mormon: Dating of known historical events

 The Book of Mormon chronology accounts for 600 years from the time that Lehi "came out" of Jerusalem to the birth of Jesus Christ, reflecting an 1820s view of the timeline but which contradicts the timing of known historical events.
 Lehi is said to have left Jerusalem in the first year of the reign of Zedekiah, which occurred in 597 BC.
 The date of birth of Jesus was no later than 4 BC, based on the Bible stating that it occurred during the reign of Herod the Great, who died in 4 BC.
 However, ancient Hebrews used a lunar calendar of 360 days for a year.
-This would place the birth of Christ, according to Book of Mormon, at 6 BC.
+This would place the date of the birth of Jesus, according to Book of Mormon, at 6 BC.

 Flora and fauna anachronisms

 Horses

 There are several instances where horses are mentioned in the Book of Mormon, and are portrayed as being in the forest upon first arrival of the Nephites, "raise(d)", "fed", "prepared" (in conjunction with chariots), used for food, and being "useful unto man".
 There is no evidence that horses existed on the American continent during the time frame of the Book of Mormon.
 While there were horses in North America during the Pleistocene, and modern horses partly evolved in the Americas, fossil records show that they became extinct on the American continent approximately 10,000 years ago.
 Horses did not reappear in the Americas until the Spaniards brought them from Europe.
 They were brought to the Caribbean by Christopher Columbus in 1493, and to the American continent by Hernán Cortés in 1519.
 At this point then there is no convincing evidence that the horse survived until the period of the Mesoamerican civilizations.